-Non Residential Indians (NRI’s) holding Indian passports, unlike foreign origin people, hold similar rights as Indian residents in property ownership norms under FEMA rules.
+Non-residential Indians (NRI) holding Indian passports, unlike foreign-origin people, hold similar rights as Indian residents in property ownership norms under FEMA rules.
 They can invest and own Land in the form of Residential and Commercial units, except forests, or agricultural land.
-Smart NRI’s have taken advantage of these rights and favourable exchange rate differentials to buy properties for their investment potential and sometimes a future retirement home.
+Smart NRIs have taken advantage of these rights and favorable exchange rate differentials to buy properties for their investment potential and sometimes a future retirement home.

 However, it’s not always smooth sailing for them.
 Stories are around of NRI’s falling prey to wrong property investment decisions including fraudulent ones.
-Real estate, like all financial investments require proper due diligence on the part of the buyer.
+Real estate, like all financial investments, requires proper due diligence on the part of the buyer.
 Here are some tips for the discerning NRI investor who wants to invest in the Indian Real Estate Market:

-Purpose: NRI’s are advised to understand their risk appetite and invest in Indian Real Estate with a clear purpose.
-If its returns that they are interested in, they can get direct exposure by buying real estate units in a developed area and then renting it out.
-They could also buy equity shares of listed real estate developers which could give them an indirect exposure.
-NRI buyers sometimes also look for a future retirement home, and this could lead them to investing in a developing area.
+Purpose: NRIs are advised to understand their risk appetite and invest in Indian Real Estate with a clear purpose.
+If it’s returns that they are interested in, they can get direct exposure by buying real estate units in a developed area and then renting them out.
+They could also buy equity shares of listed real estate developers which could give them indirect exposure.
+NRI buyers sometimes also look for a future retirement home, and this could lead them to invest in a developing area.

-Reputation of developer: It is imperative for any customer to do a thorough check of the track record of the developer if it’s a primary sale.
-Past delays in project implementation and history of complying with laws will give a good indication of the reliability of the developer.
+Reputation of developer: Any customer must do a thorough check of the track record of the developer if it’s a primary sale.
+Past delays in project implementation and a history of complying with laws will give a good indication of the reliability of the developer.

 Government policies: Real estate in India is susceptible to changing government regulations.
-Investment in forest, plantation and agricultural areas are a no-go for NRI’s.
-Policies related to leasehold, freehold, zoning areas require careful understanding in addition to future plans of the government for that location.
+Investment in forest, plantation, and agricultural areas is a no-go for NRI’s.
+Policies related to leasehold, freehold, and zoning areas require careful understanding in addition to plans of the government for that location.